Your money-making expert. Financial journalist, TV and radio personality.

-Here are fourteen fun ways to make money with your mobile phone:
+Here are fifteen fun ways to make money with your mobile phone:

 Companies need customer feedback for every little thing, and this means that they are now willing to pay you for marking out a few tick boxes.

-All you have to do is download one of the below apps on to your phone and start scrolling.
+All you have to do is download one of the below apps, start scrolling, and make money online with your mobile phone!